 The President’s Award is given at the President’s discretion to a person(s) who is: committed to the organization, currently engaged in its activities, an effective spokesperson, representative at all times, and in touch with both the needs of other members and the changes that the organization must help its members to meet.

-Nominations for the Appraisal Institute’s 2013 Awards Program concluded on May 31, 2013.
+The deadline for the Appraisal Institute’s 2014 Awards Program nominations is May 30, 2014.

 2013 President's Award Winners

 The President's Award is given at the President's discretion to a person(s) who is: committed to the organization, currently engaged in its activities, an effective spokesperson, representative at all times, and in touch with both the needs of other members and the changes that the organization must help its members to meet.
 This year, there are 3 recipients.

 Sandra K. Adomatis, SRA currently serves on AI’s Admissions and Designation Qualifications Committee.
 She previously served on the Education, Strategic Planning and Residential Demonstration Report Writing Committees.
 Sandy previously served as president of the West Coast Florida Chapter, along with numerous other Chapter positions; notably her extensive role with the chapter’s Education Committee.

 She has developed and taught several AI education offerings and has been instrumental in the development of AI’s Valuation of sustainable Buildings Professional Development Program.
 She has also mentored appraisers on the path to receiving their SRA designation and has represented AI at many high-level events and conferences around the country, expertly conveying the organization’s efforts relative to green and energy-efficiency.